Guest post by Christian Flores, founder of The Anime Historian.

 That’s right for the FIRST 3.
 It took me 6 re-watches to get my head around the movie and create a clear structure of what the hell went on.
 That’s probably an exaggeration since I have to take a couple of breaks whenever someone talked about Miura sensei’s boobs or whenever Norimichi is having interactions with his friends, and it was very hard to get through that train scene with the flying horses and stuff, even thinking about it right now is making me stare in the empty wall in front of me and rethink my life choices.
 But I’ve constantly reminded myself that as a reviewer I should give this movie a chance because it is impossible for a film to be just BAD, there has to be something good about it otherwise the money spent on making would’ve been better off feeding the homeless.

 The entire movie revolves around the concept of time travel via throwing a magical ball, really, really hard.
 This concept is dumb but so is every other thing in this movie.
-There’s also the thing where the argument of whether or not firework is round or not actually plays a big role in the plot of the movie.
+There’s also the thing where the argument of whether or not the firework is round or does not play a big role in the plot of the movie.
 This is not bad in itself if only the execution wouldn’t be so awful.

 The movie is comprehensible and can still be followed up until the last 20 minutes of it where the sky suddenly looked like the inside of the magical ball, and somehow, got magical properties into it.
 Why is this so?
 We’ll talk about it later but for now, here’s the story itself so that you can understand things better.

-The story starts with Shimada and the girl in the water, this is a reference to the last scene in the ending where they make their life’s decision at the age of 15.
+The story starts with Shimada and the girl in the water, this is a reference to the last scene in the ending where they make their life’s decisions at the age of 15.

 Then we cut into Norimichi going to school while his mom reminds him that they’re trying to sell fishing equipment at the fireworks festival for reasons God only knows, and then he’s going to school with his friends in a bicycle scene that’s very reminiscent of that downhill bicycle ride from Up From Poppy Hill and every single high-school rom-com from America.

-Norimichi, on the way to school saw the girl beside the shore which just happens to pick up a shiny ball in the shore.
+Norimichi, on the way to school, saw the girl beside the shore who just happens to pick up a shiny ball in the shore.
 Which will lay age pat in the story.

 Throughout the entire movie never have I ever seen the importance of teasing her about her boobs—they’re not even that big, to be honest—it might be some sort of a light-hearted gag but it is in the least bit funny.